-In layman terms, Arthritis is basically a common disorder that affects your joints.
+In layman's terms, Arthritis is basically a common disorder that affects your joints.
 The major symptoms of arthritis are joint pain and stiffness.
 This causes pain and inflammation and reduces the flexibility of joints.

 There are many types of arthritis.
 Each type has different symptoms and needs different sorts of treatment.
-Earlier it was found in old age people but nowadays it can develop in men, women, children at any age.
+Earlier it was found in old age people but nowadays it can develop in men, women, and children at any age.

 Arthritis disease is commonly found in the following body parts of humans –